Dyson Daniels

-Dyson James Daniels (born 17 March 2003) is an Australian professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
-He was drafted eighth overall in the 2022 NBA draft.
+Dyson James Daniels (born 17 March 2003) is an Australian professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+Nicknamed "The Great Barrier Thief" for his defensive and stealing abilities, he was selected by the New Orleans Pelicans as the eighth overall pick in the 2022 NBA draft.
+On April 30, 2025, Daniels became the first Australian to win the NBA Most Improved Player award.